Vyral/brett-jennings-recruiting/_posts/2020-10-01-agent-on-fire-how-natalie-went-from-0-to-300k-gci-in-just-90-days.md

 ---
 layout: post
-title: 'Agent On Fire: How to Go From 0-4 Deals in 60 Days'
+title: 'Agent on Fire: How Natalie went from $0 to $300k GCI in just 90 Days'
-date: 2020-10-01 17:53:36
+date: 2020-10-01 17:53:00
 tags:
   - Reviews and Referrals
-excerpt: Here’s how agent Natalie Brumley went from zero to four deals in just 60 days.
+excerpt: Here’s how agent Natalie Brumley went from 0 to 9 deals in just 90 days?
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Brett+Jennings/+Videos/2020/Agent+On+Fire-+How+to+Go+From+0-4+Deals+in+60+Days.mp4
 pullquote: